UCAT Route Optimization Plan

 UCAT is partnering with the Ulster County Transportation Council (UCTC) on the UCAT Route Optimization Plan to study how the existing UCAT system — including its routes, schedules, and services — can be transformed to better serve the public.

-Public information sessions to present the final draft recommendations of the UCAT Route Optimization Plan will be scheduled for October 2025.
-Check back soon for more information!
+Public information sessions to present the final draft recommendations of the UCAT Route Optimization Plan are scheduled for November 6, 2025.
+Click here for more information or follow the links above to register for zoom!

 Project Lifecycle steps include the following: